Huegoxaga/notes/virtualization/virtualbox.md

   - On AMD’s look for AMD-V.
 - Virtual machines can easily be imported and exported using the industry-standard Open Virtualization Format (OVF) with `.ova` extension
   - `OVF` file can be extracted into a virtual disk image file and an `ovf` file contains the machine settings using various extracting tools
-- Alternative Front Ends, it has both GUI and Command line control.
+- Alternative Front Ends, it has both GUI and Command line control

 ## Files